stadiumaccreditation.uk

 To implement a comprehensive change to the structure of pitch barriers across the NLS would undoubtedly cost a lot of money and possibly £millions.
 The cost of installing a whole new enclosure ranging from an estimated £25,000 to £40,000 per ground.
 However, the new digital Stadium Power inspection system should be able to provide evidence of the number of grounds affected within hours and an outline cost implementation could be estimated within a few days, rather than a few months.

-Through The Football Foundation and Premier League Stadium Fund an allocation of funds provided by grants to affected clubs could be made available and fed (if necessary) by a one-off increase in funding from The Premier League and FA as required.
+Again, it is only my personal opinion but through The Football Foundation and Premier League Stadium Fund an allocation of funds provided by grants to affected clubs could be made available and fed (if necessary) by a one-off increase in funding from The Premier League and FA as required.
 A structured allocation of funds to clubs for the work to be done could be defined by region after a collaboration with pitch barrier system suppliers in order to complete works as soon as possible without overloading the supply system.

 And what happens now?